In this section:

-Initial assessments are included in your membership.
+Initial competence assessments are included in your membership.
 Further assessments on subsequent boats are chargeable.
 Check our event calendar for shared training and assessment day pricing, or contact the office for 1:1 rates.

 The best way to keep your skills current is to ensure you are regularly boating.
 If you don’t use a boat class for over a year then we reserve the right to ask you to complete a competency assessment again.

-Our self-induction process ensures you are familiar with Pure Latitude procedures, the location details for the bases you intend to sail from and the characteristics of the specific boats you want to use.
+Our self-induction process ensures you are familiar with Pure Latitude procedures, the location details for the marinas you intend to sail from and the characteristics of the specific boats you want to use.

-The time it takes to complete a self-induction will vary depending on the member experience level and indeed familiarity with Pure Latitude and the boating location but allow a couple of hours for the first one.
+The time it takes to complete a self-induction will vary depending on experience level and existing familiarity with Pure Latitude and the boating location but allow a couple of hours for the first one.

-Some elements of self-induction are generic and important to understand from the start, whilst others are boat or base specific and need to be covered when you are self-inducting on a boat and/or base you have not yet used.
+Some elements of self-induction are generic and important to understand from the start, whilst others are boat or marina specific and need to be covered when you are self-inducting on a boat or at a marina you have not yet used.